Convergence of utility indifference prices to the superreplication price in a multiple-priors framework: The model

-As already eluded to in the introduction, the issue of no-arbitrage in the context of uncertainty has seen a renewed interest.
-In this paper we follow the definition introduced by \citep{BN} that we recall below.
-We outline briefly some of the interesting feature of this definition.
-First it looks like a natural and intuitive extension of the classical mono-prior arbitrage condition.
+We outline briefly some of the interesting features of this definition.
+First it is a natural and intuitive extension of the classical uni-prior no-arbitrage condition.
 This argument is strengthened by the FTAP generalisation proved by \citep{BN}.
-Under appropriate measurability conditions the $NA(\mathcal{Q}^{T})$ is equivalent to the following: for all $Q \in \mathcal{Q}^{T}$, there exists some $P \in \mathcal{R}^{T}$ such that $ Q \ll P$ where The classical notion of equivalent martingale measure is replaced by the fact that for all priors $Q \in \mathcal{Q}^{T}$, there exists a martingale measure $P$ such that $Q$ is absolutely continuous with respect to $P$ and one can find an other prior $Q' \in \mathcal{Q}^{T}$ such that $P$ is absolutely continuous with respect to $Q'$.
-The extension in the same multiple-priors setting of the Superhedging Theorem and subsequent results on worst-case expected utility maximisation (see \citep{Nutz}, \citep{BC16}, \citep{Bart16} and \citep{NS16} is an other convincing element. \begin{assumption} The $NA(\mathcal{Q}^{T})$ condition holds true if for $\phi \in \Phi$, $V_{T}^{0,\phi} \geq 0 \; \mathcal{Q}^{T}\mbox{-q.s. }$ implies that $V_{T}^{0,\phi} = 0 \;\mathcal{Q}^{T}\mbox{-q.s. }$ \end{assumption}
+Under Assumptions \ref{Qanalytic} and \ref{Sass}, the $NA(\mathcal{Q}^{T})$ is equivalent to the following: For all $Q \in \mathcal{Q}^{T}$, there exists some $P \in \mathcal{R}^{T}$ such that $ Q \ll P$ where The classical notion of equivalent martingale measures is replaced by the fact that for all priors $Q \in \mathcal{Q}^{T}$, there exists a martingale measure $P$ such that $Q$ is absolutely continuous with respect to $P$ and one can find an other prior $Q' \in \mathcal{Q}^{T}$ such that $P$ is absolutely continuous with respect to $Q'$.
+The extension in the same multiple-priors setting of the Superhedging Theorem and subsequent results on worst-case expected utility maximisation (see for example \citep{Nutz}) is an other convincing element.

-For the convenience of the reader we recall the following definition and proposition from \citep{BC16} concerning the multiple-priors conditional support of the price increments or more precisely of its affine hull (denoted by $\mbox{Aff}$ from now). \begin{definition} For all $0 \leq t \leq T-1$ we define the random set $D^{t+1} : \Omega^{t} \twoheadrightarrow \mathbb{R}^{d}$ by \begin{small}